AdaDim: Dimensionality Adaptation for SSL Representational Dynamics: Appendix Experimental Details

 \subsection{Method Specific Training Details}

 All essential hyperparameters for comparisons with state of the art methods are shown in Table \ref{tab:method_details}.
 Note that we tried to use identical hyperparameters as much as possible for ease of comparison across experiments.
-In the case of method specific hyperparameters, we tried to use the parameters described in the original papers as much as possible.
-Additionally, the projector is set as a 3-layer MLP with the same output dimension as that of the output of ResNet-50 for all experiments.
-The reason for this architectural choice is to enable ease of analysis when computing $I(R;Z)$.
-Additionally, this choice enables the comparison with the explicit $I(R;Z)$ regularization experiments in Table \ref{tab:lambda_compare}.
+In the case of method specific hyperparameters, we tried to use the parameters described in the solo-learn codebase as much as possible \cite{da2022solo}.
+We also compare with the explicit $I(R;Z)$ regularization.
 In these experiments, the experimental setup of \cite{ouyang2025projection} is used.
-This involves taking the matrices $R$ and $Z$ and computing the mutual information estimation based on the $\alpha$-Renyi approximation discussed in Section \ref{sec:metrics}.
+This involves taking the matrices $R$ and $Z$ and computing the mutual information estimate based on the $\alpha$-Renyi approximation discussed in Section \ref{sec:metrics}.
 This is added as a regularization term on top of the SSL method of interest in Table \ref{tab:method_details}.
 This regularization term is scaled by a $\lambda$ parameter that is set to .0001 for all experiments.
 This specific choice of $\lambda$ is based on the best performing model in \cite{ouyang2025projection}.

 Additionally, due to the extensive nature of our experiments, an online linear evaluation setting is used where the classifier is trained alongside the backbone and projector.
 Representations are fed to a linear classifier while keeping the gradient of the classifier’s cross entropy loss from flowing through the backbone.
 The performance of the online classifier correlates well with the offline setting, making it a reliable proxy as shown in \cite{garrido2022duality,chen2020simple}.
 In this setting, a single linear layer of size 2048 is used to match the feature size of ResNet-50 to perform this fine-tuning operation.